How-to: Texas Amateur Radio Operator License Plate

 As you will notice the form allows you to get identical Amateur Radio Operator plates on up to three vehicles, with the requirement that the vehicles all 3 need to be registered to the same licensed Amateur Radio Operator.

 You will also need a printed copy of your current Amateur Radio Operator license from the FCC.
-Recently the FCC stopped issuing paper licenses, but through the FCC Universal License website you can log in and create a reference copy PDF of your license.
+Recently the FCC stopped issuing paper licenses, but through the FCC Universal License website you can log in and download a PDF of your license.

 Once the form(s) are completed, they need to be submitted to your local Tax Assessor-Collector’s Office, temporary tags and a new registration sticker will be generated on the spot, and within a few weeks you should receive your new specialty license plates in the mail.